zefirka/jquerySelectorWheel/README.md

 **Custom alphabet**
 To customize alphabet and symbol order use next two properties in **settings.json**:

 1. <code>type</code>  - Sets input value data type.
-By default type is <code>'int-10'</code>, where last 2 digit says about type value's base.
-10 is decimal, 16 is hexadecimal etc. You can use all 2 digital bases from 10 to 99.
-(Issue: wtf, why?
-If I want oct or binar?
-Need to be fixed).
+By default type is <code>'int-10'</code>, where last 2 digit says about value's base.
+10 is decimal, 16 is hexadecimal etc. You can use all 2 digital bases from 02 (binar) to 36.
 Also you can use type <code>'string'</code>.
-(Current version: available only integer types for 2-digital value base).
+If you use string valut type that means that you cant switch option eachSymbol to false.
+And you must set up your custom alphabet for string.
 2. <code>alphabet</code> - Sets alphabet's order and symbols.
-For 'int-16' alphabet is '[0132456789abcdef]'.
-For string type - sets order.
-For integer types calculates automaticaly.
+For example for 'int-16' type, alphabet is '0132456789abcdef'.
+For integer types alphabet calculates automaticaly.
+For string type - alphabet sets up by designer.

 **Listening for events**